Opentrons/Protocols/protocols/466f93-2/README.md

-# Fetal DNA NGS library preparation part 2 - LifeCell NIPT 35Plex HV
+# Fetal DNA NGS library preparation part 2 - LifeCell NIPT 35Plex HV - Barcoding

 ### Author
 [Opentrons](https://opentrons.com/)

 ## Categories
 * Sample Prep
-	* Next Generation Sequencing (NGS)
+	* DNA Library prep

 ## Description
 This protocol mixes end-repaired DNA samples with adaptor ligation mastermix and DNA barcodes specified according to a CSV input file

+* `Number of samples`: The number of DNA samples on your sample plate.
+Should be between 7 and 36.

 Explanation of complex parameters below:
 * `Sample:Barcode Input CSV File`: Upload a CSV file with the formatting shown in the block below that specifies which sample is mixed with which barcode and the barcode's identifier:

+**Example**
 ```
-Sample ID,Slot number ,Rack position,Wellplate A position,Wellplate A well position
-Sample1,1,1,3,A1
-Sample2,1,2,3,A2
-Sample3,1,3,3,A3
+DNA_sample_well,barcode_number,
+Adapter,Sample_ID,plate_number
+A1,1,pmh001a,s1,adapt.01
+B1,2,pmh002a,s2,adapt.02
+C1,3,pmh003a,s3,adapt.03
 ```

-* `Sample Volume`: The amount of sample to transfer from the tubes to the plate.
-* `Acetonitrile Transfer`: Whether to transfer acetonitrile into the plates (Steps 6-8).
-* `P300 Single Channel GEN2 Mount Position`: Select the pipette mount position.
-* `P300 Multi Channel GEN2 Mount Position`: Select the pipette mount position.
-* `Blowout After Dispensing Sample`: Whether to blow out after dispensing sample.
-* `Sample Aspiration Flow Rate (uL/s)`: The flow rate when aspirating liquid.
-* `Sample Dispense Flow Rate (uL/s)`: The flow rate when dispensing liquid for both the samples and MeCN.
-* `Use temperature module`: Specify whether to use the temperature module on slots 3 and 6 with mounted deepwell plates.
-Note: if using the temperature modules, they should be placed in slots 3, and 6 respectively, in that order depending on running 1 or 2 plates.

 ---